Don’t spend your precious advertising dollars until you read this!

 - Better advertising analytics.

-Don’t Advertise On Either Site Until You Answer These Questions!
+Don’t Advertise On the Wedding Wire or the Knot Until You Answer These Questions!

 “Which is better: WeddingWire or The Knot?”